 How Is Blepharoplasty Performed?

 Blepharoplasty can be performed on either the upper eyelids, lower eyelids, or both.
 When performed on the upper eyelids, an incision will be made in the crease between your upper eyelids and brow.
 Lower eyelid surgery will require an incision along your lower lashes.
 Excess fat, skin and other tissue is removed, and then the outer skin is closed with sutures that dissolve on their own within a few days.

 You may notice scarring right away, particularly if you are having upper eyelid surgery performed.
 Don’t worry, these scars will not always be as obvious as they are at first.

 As your tissues return to normal, the swelling will also go down, and your scars will fade, at which time you will notice your full results.
 This can take anywhere from two to six weeks.

 Wear sunglasses whenever you are outside, as your eyes will likely be more sensitive to sun exposure.
 If your eyes become dry, use over-the-counter eye drops to lubricate and moisten them.
 A non-prescription medication containing ibuprofen or acetaminophen may be used to reduce headaches or other discomfort.

 One of the best ways to appear more youthful and alert is through blepharoplasty surgery performed here at Main Line Plastic Surgery.
-Call 484-222-0010 to schedule your initial consultation.
+Text or Call to schedule your initial consultation.
 Dr. Raymond D. Jean proudly performs this procedure on patients in Philadelphia, Villanova, Bala Cynwyd, Bryn Mawr, and other nearby areas in Pennsylvania.

 * Results will vary by person and are based upon the patient, the procedure, and the aftercare program.